 Bicycle and pedestrian considerations are institutionalized at state, regional, and local levels through the adoption of plans that provide a roadmap for projects and programs.
-These plans can support the nuts and bolts of complete streets policy implementation, foster healthy communities, address transportation inequities and access, and provide a framework to operationalize Vision Zero and other goals.
+These plans can support the nuts and bolts of Complete Streets policy implementation, address transportation options, and provide a framework to operationalize Vision Zero and other goals.
 Pedestrian and bicycle plans can be stand alone or may be elements of an integrated, multimodal transportation system.
 Effective plans reflect the values of the community they serve and are constantly being revised and updated.

 Regardless of the size of the community, plan development consists of a few key steps: 1) set a vision and outline goals; 2) review and document existing conditions including policies, ordinances, infrastructure, and programs to identify challenges and opportunities; 3) engage stakeholders, decision makers, and the public at large to share and gather feedback for next steps; 4) use data to inform project needs, identify unsafe behaviors to target, and set benchmarks for measuring performance; and 5) prioritize projects and programs to implement and identify funding options.